waiyan1612/postgres-kafka-iceberg-pipeline/README.md

     ```sh
     docker compose up
     ```
     Or if you also want to start the spark container.
+This will also download the kafka and iceberg dependency jars.
     ```
     docker compose --profile spark up
     ```